2.1 Applicants / Candidates

 2.4 Pre-Hire Procedures

-2.4.1 The successful candidate must complete the necessary forms authorizing Human Resources to complete the required pre-employment documentation.
-No candidate will be hired without this documentation being complete and the results meeting the approval of the University.
+2.4.1 The successful candidate must complete the necessary forms authorizing Human Resources to complete the required pre-employment documentation [reference and criminal checks].
+No candidate will be hired absent this documentation and the results must meet the approval of the University.
 Any questions about the results of this documentation should be directed to the hiring administrator and discussed.
-If there is an alleged error in any of the documentation or reports, the burden of proof will be upon the candidate to resolve any errors or omissions that may have affected the documentation.
+If there is an alleged error in any of the documentation or reports, the burden of proof will be upon the candidate to explain; the candidate must resolve any errors or omissions on the documentation before the process can continue.

 2.4.2 Human Resources will contact the successful candidate via telephone with a verbal offer.
 After the verbal offer has been accepted, a written offer letter will be mailed.
 The hiring manager may contact the successful candidate with a verbal offer in lieu of Human Resources but only following completion of the necessary pre-employment documentation, establishment of the pay range, and agreement of the Human Resource Department.